Time Zones in Costa Rica

 what is the dialing code for Costa Rica?

-what time zone abbreviation is used in Costa Rica?
+what languages are spoken in Costa Rica?